Changissnz/nu_merchant_principal/README.md

 by the metric should be the expectation in improperly regulated environments, these environments technically contested by the volatile lack of basis.

+In one form of a contested environment, there is a task $t_i$ to be completed by the workers.
+Besides from the condition that $t_i$ is completed, there is also the demand for each of the workers to attempt to work in excess of the completion of $t_i$.
+To work in excess, to progressively improve the output of the task $t_i$'s completion iteration over iteration, and for this work to positively measure in comparison with other workers, is the objective of each of the workers in this kind of contested environment: <ins>boundless competitive output</ins>.
+In another form of a contested environment, there is a task $t_j$ to be completed by the workers.
+There are <ins>unregulated guarantees</ins>.
+Possible
+conditions established through collective bargaining by the workers are ignored, mismanaged, or entirely violated by either the workers or their socio-economic administration.